LeetLLM

 • •Zero-shot adaptation: Update the system prompt to change enforcement rules instantly.

-• •Contextual awareness: Can distinguish between "I want to kill you" (violence) and "I killed it at the gym" (slang).
+• •Contextual awareness: It can distinguish between "I want to kill you" (violence) and "I killed it at the gym" (slang).

 Tier 3: Human review

-When the LLM is low-confidence (e.g., ESCALATE or low prob), the content is queued for human review.
-This is the most expensive tier but provides the ground truth for future training.
+When the LLM is low-confidence (for example, returning an ESCALATE status or a low probability score), the content gets queued for human review.
+This is the most expensive and slowest tier, but it's indispensable for maintaining system integrity and providing ground truth labels for future training.

 PrioritySLA (Service Level Agreement)Typical Cases